hassnaa11/Signal-Viewer/README.md

 - **Load and Display Signals**:
   - Browse and open any signal file from the PC.
-  - Support for various signal types (e.g., ECG, EMG, EEG) with examples of normal and abnormal signals.
   - Ability to connect to a website that streams real-time signals for plotting.